Let It Whip

 "Let It Whip" is a 1982 single by Dazz Band and their biggest hit, peaking at number one on the R&B chart for five non-consecutive weeks.
+It is the lead single from their album Keep It Live.
 The single also reached number two on the Dance chart and number five on the Billboard Hot 100 chart.
 The song won the 1982 Grammy Award for Best R&B Performance by a Duo or Group with Vocals.

 Song

 Co-written by producers Reggie Andrews and Leon "Ndugu" Chancler, performed by Dazz Band, "Let It Whip" features a percolating drum machine rhythm underneath live drums, and a Minimoog bassline, underneath an electric bass guitar.